heroku-examples/heroku-df25-minihack/README.md

 ## Org Setup

-If you are not taking part in a Heroku Workshop you will need your own Salesforce org such as a Sanbdox, Developer Edition or Scratch org.
+If you are not taking part in a Heroku Workshop you will need your own Salesforce org such as a Sandbox, Developer Edition or Scratch org.
 To use the actions in this repository you will need some objects, data and Agentforce agents.

 ```
 sf org login web --alias my-org